 As politics and some governments turn inward particularly in several developed countries in response to popular opposition to globalisation and its side effects, the G20 members will find it harder than ever to seal new binding multilateral initiatives.

 However, included within MiFID II are provisions which, in tandem with the European Market Infrastructure Regulation (EMIR), are intended to address the G20’s commitment to reform the derivatives market in the aftermath of the 2008 financial crisis.

 The UK government dismissed tackling these reforms in isolation, choosing instead to adopt a European-wide policy – a decision which is highly likely to be upheld post-Brexit.

-Our client services team will review your Trader Voice estate highlighting any known compliance risks and explain how our Trader Voice ‘best practice’ principles help clients prepare for MiFID II.
+Our client services team will review your Trader Voice estate highlighting any known compliance risks and explaining how our Trader Voice ‘best practice’ principles help clients prepare for MiFID II.